mschappert/schapppm/README.md

 - 👋 Hi, I’m @schapppm
-- 👀 I’m interested in ... workflow, GIS, geography, ecology, landscape
+- 👀 I’m interested in ... workflow, GIS, geography, ecology, landscape heterogenity, conservation, R
 - 🌱 I’m currently learning ...
-R
+Python

 <!---
 schapppm/schapppm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.